 If the voltage is above 12V, the power supply is working fine.
 Switch the ignition OFF after checking the battery’s voltage.

 Finally, check the resistance reading on the multimeter.
-If the value is between 10 and 20 ohms, the oxygen sensor’s heater is operating normally.
+If the value is between 10 and 20 ohms, it is sufficient for the oxygen sensor’s heater to operate normally.

-The process is similar to Test One, except we will test the signal wires.
+The process is similar to Test One, except we will test the signal wires now.

-Step 1: Set the Multimeter to Voltage Mode
+Step 1: Set the Multimeter to Measure the DC Voltage

-First, take the multimeter and set it to voltage mode.
+First, prepare the multimeter and set it to measure DV volts in voltage mode.

-Here, we are measuring DC volts.
-So, turn the dial to the VDC position.
+When measuring DC volts, turn the dial to the VDC position.

 Step 2: Test the Signal Wires